superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization_rerank.png)

-# TODO: Add images with the text + UAMP visualization
+This time, you can observe how close are all the retrieved posts to the qeury chunks.

 ## Conclusion

+# TODO: Correct grammaticaly the "Retrieval client" section
 # TODO: write conclusion
+# TODO: Final double-check

 **Future steps:**